taeckyung/LoLMaster/README.md

-# LolMaster
+# LoLMaster

-LolMaster is a tool to collect rank game data from League of Legends.
+LoLMaster is a tool to collect rank game data from League of Legends.

 ## Requirements